WideBaseWithUnderhooks/agentWithTools/README.md

 Then wire it into the graph in `src/graph/builder.ts`.

-## Why I Built This

-I wanted to see how well LangGraph handles multi-agent orchestration.
-The worker-manager-conductor pattern seemed like a good way to split up complex tasks.

 ## Notes

-- Uses GPT-4 by default (you can change this in `src/utils/llm.ts`) / Works with using ollama locally.
+- WIP to use GPT-4 by default (you can change this in `src/utils/llm.ts`)
-- TypeScript gives you nice type safety
+- initial shell for AI news/blog(s) and aggregator
+- developed with using ollama locally
 - The graph structure makes it easy to add more agents or change the flow